FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 	</div>
 </div>
 <div style="margin-top: 13px" class="canvasParent">
-	<canvas style="width: round(down, 100%, 8px); aspect-ratio: 4 / 3;" id="canvasBoxBlur"></canvas>
+	<canvas style="width: round(down, 100%, 8px); aspect-ratio: 4 / 3;"></canvas>
 	<div class="contextLoss" id="contextLoss">❌ The browser killed this WebGL Context, please reload the page.
 If this happened as the result of a long benchmark, decrease the iteration count.
-On some platforms you may have to restart the browser completely.</div>
+On some platforms (iOS / iPad) you may have to restart the browser App completely, as the browser will temporarily refuse to allow this site to run WebGL again.</div>
 	{% include "style/icons/clock.svg" %}
 </div>
 <table class="settingsTable" style="width: 100%; max-width: 100%;">